kb-diplo/Alx_DjangoLearnLab/django_blog/README.md

 - **Edit Post**: Go to `/posts/<post_id>/edit/` to update a post (requires login and author permission).
 - **Delete Post**: Go to `/posts/<post_id>/delete/` to delete a post (requires login and author permission).

+## Comment Functionality

+- **Add a Comment**: Go to a blog post detail page and use the comment form.
+- **Edit a Comment**: Click the "Edit" link on a comment you authored.
+- **Delete a Comment**: Click the "Delete" link on a comment you authored.

 ## Installation

 1. Clone the repository: